Lab Visits 2026.1

 Area Pitches

-• Updates from the areas and a summary of current research topics
+First part of the area updates with pitches of 5min per area presenting updates from the areas and a summary of current research topics.

 Break